 The drawing should be self explanatory, the main parts of the engine are :

 Heater tube I use Pyrex glass tube to demonstrate the absence of moving parts in the heater tube, although stainless steel could also be used.

 Regenerator The regenerator stack is made from a stainless steel pot scourer, some adjustment of the location of the regenerator along the tube may be required for optimum output.
 Part of the regenerator also acts as the hot heat exchanger.

 Piston & cylinder.
 The piston is of graphite with a honed and polished brass cylinder, removing the need for lubrication.
-A lapped iron piston and steel cylinder could be used, however the heater tube would need to be angled upwards to prevent lubricating oil contaminating the regenerator.

 I made the stroke of the piston variable.
 It will be found that the power of the engine increases with the stroke, this is because larger volumes of air are pulsed through the heat exchanger.